Uncover Madrid’s hidden history with Antonela. Explore 600 years of blood, sweat, and tears on this unique walking tour.

 - Bottled water

 No tuk-tuk tour is as comprehensive as this one.
-It includes refreshing lemonades and a baked potato for two people (or two potatoes for four) in one of Madrid’s trendiest spots: Jodidamente.
+It includes lemonades and a baked potato for two people (or two potatoes for four) in one of the trendiest spots in Madrid: Jodidamente.

 No tuk-tuk tour is as comprehensive as this one.
-It includes refreshing lemonades and a baked potato for two people (or two potatoes for four) in one of Madrid’s trendiest spots: Jodidamente.
+It includes lemonades and a baked potato for two people (or two potatoes for four) in one of the trendiest spots in Madrid: Jodidamente.

-The tour covers the entire city with stops at the UNESCO area, Las Letras District, Bernabeu Stadium, Las Ventas Bullring, and Madrid River.
+The tour will cover the entire city with stops at the UNESCO area, Las Letras District, Bernabeu Stadium, Las Ventas Bullring, and Madrid River.
+Don’t miss out—it’s a must!

 - Please arrive at least 15 minutes before the start time as we will be inviting you for a drink before the tour starts.